 3. Lactobacillus Acidophilus

 Probiotics for women definitely should include lactobacillus acidophilus.
 This has a very similar effect as rhamnosus and reuteri.
 This strain colonizes the vagina and cervix where it produces healthy organic acids that neutralize pathogenic microbes.
-Studies hint that this particular strain may ward off yeast infections.
+Studies3 hint that this particular strain may ward off yeast infections.

 It may also combat against a number of other harmful pathogens, such as Salmonella and Staphylococcus, both common culprits of food poisoning.
 It may also treat the dreaded Montezuma’s Revenge, a bad case of diarrhea caused by E. coli.